 In the ever-changing landscape of our health systems, it is easy to see why many physicians and those in training may be disillusioned with the constant vigilance required to improve the status quo.
 Whether you are a shadowing a busy primary care clinician or a burgeoning surgeon intensely focused on the next case in the OR, we are of course deeply invested in the individual care of the patient in front of us.
 But oftentimes, taking care of our patients also involves engaging within the political and administrative systems which can either help or hinder our efforts to do what is right for our patients, for our society and for ourselves.

-Photo credit: Photographs by Andy Hyatt, Boston University School of Medicine.
+Image source: Photographs by Andy Hyatt at the Boston University School of Medicine.